 ADVOCACY & ALLIANCE BUILDING

 UAF-Africa is committed to enhancing African women’s leadership in order that they bring about social justice, equality, equity and peace.
 Working across Africa, the Fund builds broader alliances with partners at national, regional and international levels.
-UAF-Africa leverages her convening capacity to catalyze debates on topical and emerging issues while playing a critical role in bringing women at the margins to the centre of debates on women’s rights.
-As an activist Fund, we identify ourselves as one among a community of diverse actors working for women’s human rights, women’s access to opportunities and their positioning to lead social change.
+UAF-Africa leverages her convening capacity and to catalyze debates on topical and emerging issues while playing a critical role in bringing women at the margins to the centre of debates on women’s rights.

 The Advocacy & Alliance Building Program (AAB) supports women in Africa to lead transformation through collaboration, building alliances and advocacy for women’s human rights.
 The work of the AAB Programme emerges from the lessons learned in UAF-Africa’s rapid response grantmaking work across Africa.
 Since its inception, UAF-Africa has focused on supporting women activists’ work to advance women’s rights in Africa particularly in conflict, politically volatile situations, and in contexts where the guarantee of women’s rights is precarious.
 Developed out of the previous Collaborative Initiatives Programme, the AAB Programme supports women, beyond financial resources, in participating effectively in governance, democracy, sexual health and rights, transitional justice, peacebuilding and conflict transformation processes which too often proceed without women’s input.